dcycle/starterkit-drupalsite/README.md

 If you would like to update the starter database dump based on the current (post-hook_update_N()-)database, you can do so by running ./scripts/update-starter-data.sh (which updates the starter database and also the starter files such as images, based on what is in the running environment).

 We include, in ./drupal/config, minimal configuration which works with our code.
+There are two ways in this config can be updated:

+* If module update hooks update the configuration, the code is updated as part of the deployment process (see "hook_update_N() and configuration", below)
+* Developers can run ./scripts/export-config-sh to update the configuration based on new features such as fields, content types, newly-installed modules...

-The above approach allows you to check out any version of the starterkit code, and run the deployment script, ending up with a useful website.
+Combined, the above approach allows you to check out any version of the starterkit code, and run the deployment script, ending up with a useful website.

 hook_update_N() and configuration
 -----